brndnmtthws/brndn-io/content/posts/the-art-of-productive-boredom/index.md

-I've written before about [learning to love boredom]({{< ref "learning-to-love-boredom" >}}), but I think there's a distinction worth making between boredom that leads nowhere and boredom that becomes the fertile soil for creativity and insight.
+I've written before about [learning to love boredom]({{< ref "learning-to-love-boredom" >}}), but I think there's a distinction worth making between boredom that leads nowhere and the kind that leaves room for ideas to show up.
 Let's call the latter "productive boredom."

 ## The Subtle Art of Doing Nothing

-Productive boredom isn't about mindlessly scrolling Instagram—that's just distraction dressed up as boredom with a hit of dopamine to keep you engaged.
-True productive boredom happens when you allow your mind to drift without a specific destination.
+Mindlessly scrolling Instagram doesn't do much here.
+It's still stimulation, just the cheap kind, with a dopamine hit to keep you engaged.
+Productive boredom happens when you allow your mind to drift without a specific destination.
 It's a state where you're not consuming or producing anything; you're just... being.